PhilipQuirke/SkyCombAnalystHelp/Drone.md

 - DJI_0054.mp4		Thermal (aka IR) camera video, for the same time span as the optical video
 - DJI_0054.srt		Drone flight log (location, altitude, orientation, color palette) for thermal video The format of the two flight logs differ somewhat.

-The [DroneDataPort](./DroneDataPort.md) page explains how to copy video and flight log files from your drone to your computer.

 ## Height, Altitude & Elevation terminology